-YWCA Northcentral PA’s Wise Options Program has offered Lycoming County and surrounding communities comprehensive crisis and counseling services to victims of domestic violence and sexual assault, including a crisis hotline, emergency shelter, individual and group counseling and medical and court accompaniments since 1977.
-Services are available to victims and non-offending family members of all ages and genders.
+YWCA Northcentral PA’s Wise Options Program has offered Lycoming County and surrounding communities comprehensive crisis and counseling services to victims of violence, including a crisis hotline, emergency shelter, individual and group counseling and medical and court accompaniments since 1977.
+Services are available to victims of all ages and genders.
 All services are free and confidential.

 Click here to learn more about our Survivor Services